isomerpages/nlb-curiocity/_events/Bras Basah Showcase/A Place for Books and Knowledge.md

 | In its heydays after the Second World War, the company published books in Chinese, English, Malay, and Tamil.
 It ceased operations in December 2008. |

-**POPULAR Bookstore**
+**POPULAR Book Store**

-The first POPULAR bookstore was set up in 1936 by Mr Chou Sing Chu along North Bridge Road, focusing on retailing Chinese books and stationery.
+The first POPULAR book store was set up in 1936 by Mr Chou Sing Chu along North Bridge Road, focusing on retailing Chinese books and stationery.
 Its business soon expanded into Malaysia and Indonesia but was disrupted by the outbreak of WWII.

 | |
 |:--------:|